Partner Lifecycle16 min read

 Duration: 60-90 days

-Goal: Enable partners to confidently sell and register their first opportunity
+Goal: Enable partners to confidently recommend you and submit their first referral

 We've covered this stage in detail in our Partner Onboarding Best Practices guide.
 Key highlights: